Kelo/Google-Forms-to-Discord-Extended/README.md

 In this section, we will outline the multiple different cosmetic customizations that you can add to your webhook.
 You can use any combination of the options displayed below.

 #### Colour
 This option will allow you to set a colour to your embed.
-The colour option requires a numerical input instead of hexadecimal.
+The colour option requires a numerical input instead of hexadecimal, I recommend using this site to convert between hex and decimal https://www.spycolor.com/.
+> Putting `0` as the colour value will make the bar transparent.

 E.g. Red in Hexadecimal is #FF0000.
 As a decimal, this would be translated into 16711680.
 ```javascript
 {